bicep/ol-demo/docs/quickstart.md

 > Tip: Adjust max_tokens to control the length of the generated text.

 Great!
 You've successfully generated your first piece of text. 🎉

-To explore other capabilities, check out the [Image Generation](reference/image-generation.md) and [Speech Generation](reference/speech-generation.md) sections.